JaredC-Medora/post-install-config/README.md

 <p>
 3. Configure Roles (For Grouping Permissions)

-   To manage permissions, configure roles for agents:
+   To manage permissions, configure roles for agents
    1. Go to Admin Panel > Agents > Roles.
    2. Create roles such as:
        - Supreme Admin for full access.
        - Other roles based on your requirements.

 </p>
 <br />